stenioaraujo/ycharts_hashmap/README.md

 # Iterate over the keys in reverse order
 for key in reversed(h):
     print(key)

+# Iterate over the keys and values
+for key, value in h.items():
+    print(key, value) # "one 1" and "three 3"

 # Get the number of keys in the Hashmap
 print(len(h)) # 2